 by William Shakespeare (1564-1616)

-Many of us remembering Sir John Falstaff (Fat Jack) blustering about the stage in Shakespeare’s Henry IV wouldn’t nominate that character as an example of a person living in the present moment.
-And yet for all of us, our True self is always there waiting in the wings to take the stage when we stop exerting so much energy to repress our natural state.
-Fat Jack, as it turns out, may have been living more of an authentic existence that we might have supposed.
+Many of us remember Sir John Falstaff (Fat Jack) blustering about the stage in Shakespeare’s Henry IV.
+We wouldn’t nominate that character as an example of a person living in the present moment, and yet for all of us, our True self is always there waiting in the wings to take the stage when we stop exerting so much energy to repress our natural state.
+Fat Jack, as it turns out, may have lived more of an authentic existence than we previously thought.

-President Trump is clearly a “bad actor” and embodies traits of both Falstaff and Henry V and is clearly in the thrall of his false self.
+President Trump is clearly a “bad actor” and embodies traits of both Falstaff and Henry V. He’s clearly in the thrall of his false self.
 While Shakespeare’s comic characters keep us laughing we can only remember to breathe, quaff another sherry and wait for the blustering clown to finish his lines and exit stage left or is it right, he never seems to know.